Klondike Silver (CVE:KS) Stock Price Down 25% – Here’s What Happened

 Klondike Silver Corp.
-(CVE:KS – Get Free Report)’s stock price traded down 25% on Wednesday .
+(CVE:KS – Get Free Report)’s share price fell 25% during mid-day trading on Tuesday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-856,495 shares changed hands during trading, an increase of 222% from the average session volume of 265,986 shares.
+382,495 shares traded hands during trading, an increase of 46% from the average session volume of 262,017 shares.
 The stock had previously closed at C$0.02.

 Klondike Silver Company Profile